John Havens

-John E. Havens (born 1956 or 1957) is the former chairman of Citigroup spinoff, Napier Park Global Capital, and is also the former president and chief operating officer of Citigroup.
+John E. Havens (born October 12, 1956) is the former chairman of Citigroup spinoff, Napier Park Global Capital, and is also the former president and chief operating officer of Citigroup.

 Career

 Havens graduated from Harvard University in 1979 and his first job was a trader of convertible securities at Kidder Peabody.

 Havens joined Morgan Stanley in 1986 as a principal in institutional equity, where he progressed, eventually leading to a five year stint as a Managing Director and Global Head of the Institutional Equity Division from September 2000 to March 30, 2005.